peterservices/BeamMP-Manager/README.md

 preserve_settings_changes - Whether setting changes should be saved to the ServerConfig.toml file.
 Otherwise, changes will be cleared after a server restart.

+public_dashboard - Whether the public mod dashboard is enabled.
+If disabled, the guest login button and associated pages will be disabled.

 authorized_users - The Discord user IDs of the people who should be able to login to the web manager.

 ### **Features**

 * Public Dashboard (No login necessary)
   * View and download mods
+  * Can be turned off if desired
 * Mod Management
   * View and download mods
   * Upload mods